 Seeing dolphins playing in the water in front of us while putting on our life jackets let us know this would be a fun kayaking trip.
 WildNative Tours guided us around the Bon Secour river and Oyster Bay in Gulf Shores, Alabama.
 We did not see dolphins while kayaking but our guide showed us hidden estuaries, taught us local history and nature lessons, and we got close to pelicans and other sea birds.

 Charlotte, North Carolina

 Not only can you kayak at the U.S. National Whitewater Center but you can also whitewater raft, ride zip lines, traverse ropes courses, mountain bike, hike, rock climb, and more.
 A single day activity pass is only $59, providing access to all of those activities.
-That is such an incredible deal!
+That is an incredible deal!
 Because of the consistent Class III whitewater, USNWC states “kayakers should be able to perform a reliable combat roll.”